 Speak to someone who understands

-The Someone Like Me phone service can put you in touch with a volunteer who can support you by telephone.
-You’ll speak to someone who’s had a similar experience to you, who has finished their treatment and has been trained to help.
+The Someone Like Me service can put you in touch with one of our volunteers who can support you by telephone.
+You’ll speak to someone who’s finished their treatment and has been trained to help – perhaps you’d find it helpful to talk to someone who has personal experience of the challenges you are facing or someone that can simply offer a listening ear during the coronavirus outbreak.

 Our volunteers can support you if: